Definition of Global Depository Receipt

 - GDRs are usually denominated in U.S. dollars.

 Let’s now look at the advantages and disadvantages of Global Depository Receipt.

 The following are the advantages of Global Depository Receipts:

 - GDR provides access to foreign capital markets.

-- GDR are liquid in nature as they are based on demand and supply which can be regulated.
+- GDR is liquid in nature as they are based on demand and supply, which can be regulated.

 - With GDR, the non-residents can invest in shares of the foreign company.

 - Foreign Institutional investors can buy the shares of companies issuing GDR in their country even if they are restricted to buy shares of foreign companies.